April 15, 2026

 2. Programming.
 The chiropractor sets the target disc level, traction force (typically 25-60% of your body weight), and the cycle pattern on the table's computer.

 3. Treatment.
 The table begins alternating between stretch and relaxation phases.
-Each stretch phase lasts about 30 seconds, followed by a 10-second relaxation.
-The entire session runs 15 minutes.
+Each stretch phase lasts about 60 seconds, followed by a 30-second relaxation.
+The entire session runs about 15 minutes.

 4. Sensation.
 Most patients feel a deep stretch in their lower back.
 It should not be painful.
 If it is, the settings get adjusted immediately.
 Many patients find it relaxing enough to fall asleep during treatment.